 Cut a bunch of peeled peaches into chunks, mix them with a bit of sugar and a good dose of cinnamon, then layer into the bundt pan with the cake batter.

 There’s 3 layers of cake batter + 2 layers of peaches.

 What’s the point of layering?
 Layering the cinnamon sugar peaches helps ensure that almost every single bite is loaded with peach goodness.
 Or the lingering cinnamon swirl.

 Smooth it all out and pop into the oven.
-This is a ginormous cake and, as a result, will take quite awhile to bake through in the oven.
+This is a huge cake and, as a result, will take quite awhile to bake through in the oven.
 So don’t get nervous if it’s past an hour and the cake still isn’t cooked through all the way.
 That’s what happens with super moist, super thick, super supreme bundts!

 It’s the same brown butter icing I use on these pumpkin oatmeal cookies.
-Remember those?
 I changed the ratios slightly to make sure I had enough for a large cake.
 Because butter is solid at room temperature, the glaze sets after several minutes.
 It becomes this thick caramel-nutty-buttery layer on top.

 Before you bundt: